 Screens & Women: Books, Festivals, News, Opportunities (used mostly as a personal tab space)

 @devt screens & screen activism

-wellywoodwoman (her residual manifestation!) women artists, writers & filmmakers, with Aotearoa New Zealand emphasis.
+@spiralcollectives: women artists, writers & filmmakers, with Aotearoa New Zealand emphasis (used to be @wellywoodwoman).